CEOs and celebrities love Oura’s sleep-tracking ring. Its CEO has a plan to stay ahead of Apple and Google

 “That’s an advantage for us that maybe we might lose should someone come knocking, because people might lose some trust,” he mentioned.
 “I think health uniquely has a lot to do with trust.
 I actually think that’s one of the things that Oura has really gotten right.”

-Oura, like many tech firms, is navigating the brand new world of AI.
-People are more and more turning to ChatGPT for questions on well being and wellness, and Oura will quickly have to compete with new varieties of wearables, like Meta’s good glasses, for shoppers’ {dollars} and consideration.
+Oura, like many tech corporations, is navigating the brand new world of AI.
+People are more and more turning to ChatGPT for questions on well being and wellness, and Oura will quickly have to compete with new varieties of wearables, like Meta’s sensible glasses, for shoppers’ {dollars} and consideration.
 While Meta’s glasses aren’t meant to be well being trackers, the corporate launched a sports-oriented Oakley-branded mannequin earlier this 12 months.

 Oura will want to proceed enhancing its well being tech and software program to stand out, mentioned Grace Harmon, a tech and AI analyst for eMarketer.
-That’s very true contemplating its gadgets don’t come low cost; the ring itself begins at $349 and requires a $6 month-to-month subscription to unlock most of its options.
+That’s very true contemplating its units don’t come low cost; the ring itself begins at $349 and requires a $6 month-to-month subscription to unlock most of its options.
 Apple and Samsung don’t require subscriptions for his or her smartwatches, though many of Google’s extra detailed well being analytics are paywalled behind Fitbit Premium.

 “The real differentiation is going to come from software, especially the quality of recovery, stress and insights that a device can deliver,” Harmon mentioned.
 For instance, Oura launched an AI-powered assistant earlier this 12 months that may reply questions on a person’s sleep and different metrics.